distributions-io/normal/README.md

 #### normal.pdf( [arr] )

-If a support vector is not provided, returns the probability density function (PDF).
-If a support vector is provided, evaluates the PDF for each vector element.
+If a vector is not provided, returns the probability density function (PDF).
+If a vector is provided, evaluates the PDF for each vector element.

 ``` javascript
 var data = [ -1, -0.5, 0, 0.5, 1 ];